mavleo96/cse538-assignments/README.md

 ## Assignments

 ### Assignment 1: Text Classification and Word Embeddings
-Implements tokenization techniques and POS tagging models using Twitter data, focusing on text preprocessing and classification tasks.
+Implementaion of regex and byte pair encoding tokenization techniques and POS tagging models using Twitter data, focusing on text preprocessing and classification tasks.

 ### Assignment 2: Language Models and Text Generation
-Develops N-gram and RNN-based language models for text generation, using song lyrics to compare different modeling approaches.
+Development of N-gram and RNN-based language models for text generation, using song lyrics to compare different modeling approaches.

 > Note: Detailed requirements, datasets, and instructions for each assignment can be found in their respective directories (`hwX/README.md`).